trussworks/react-uswds/docs/styles_and_assets.md

-# USWDS CSS & SCSS
+# USWDS Styles and Assets

-If you only want the compiled USWDS CSS, and you aren't going to use any of the USWDS SCSS, you can just include the following:
+## Importing Styles

+If you are using this library and you don't have [uswds](https://www.npmjs.com/package/uswds) as an existing dependency in your project, you will need to import the uswds css in the root of your React application.
+Our library exports a version for this purpose.

 ```
-@import 'uswds';
+import '@trussworks/react-uswds/lib/uswds.css'
+import '@trussworks/react-uswds/lib/index.css'
 ```

+If you already have uswds as a dependency (this is most likely case) you only need `import '@trussworks/react-uswds/lib/index.css'` in your application.

 If you want to use USWDS SCSS (mixins, functions, variables, etc.), you will need to define some required SCSS variables (even if you aren't going to use them):